 Board Committee Description Audit Committee The Audit Committee assists the Board of Directors in its oversight of the integrity of the Company's financial statements and system of internal controls, the independent auditors' qualifications, independence and performance; the performance of the internal audit function; enterprise risk management; and the Company's compliance with legal and regulatory requirements.
 The duties and responsibilities of the Audit Committee are set forth in the Committee's charter.
 Compensation The Compensation Committee assists the Board in matters relating to Committee the compensation of the Company's Senior Management and other matters of non-executive officer compensation that are subject to Board approval.
 The duties and responsibilities of the Compensation Committee are set forth in the Committee's charter.
 The Compensation Committee has evaluated certain risks associated with the Company's compensation policies and has concluded that the existing compensation policies align management's rewards with shareholders' interests.
-Based on this evaluation, the Compensation Committee has determined that the Company's compensation policies and practices do not create risks that are reasonably likely to have a material adverse F effect on the Company.
-Executive The Executive Committee is appointed by the Board to assist and Committee discharge its responsibilities and shall transact necessary Board matters between Board meetings.
+Based on this evaluation, the Compensation Committee has determined that the Company's compensation policies and practices do not create risks that are reasonably likely to have a material adverse Executive The Everytive Company.
+Committee The Executive Committee is appointed by the Board to assist and discharge its responsibilities and shall transact necessary Board matters Committee between Board meetings.
 The duties and responsibilities of the Executive Committee are set forth in the Committee's charter.
-The Executive Committee are set forth in the Committee's charter.
-The Executive Committee exercises the power and authority of the Board when the entire Board is not available to meet.
+The Executive Committee are set forth in the committee's charter.
+The when the entire Board is not available to meet.
 Corporate The Corporate Governance and Recruitment Committee assists the Governance and Board of Directors in carrying out its responsibilities relating to the Recruitment Company's governance practices by developing and recommending to Committee the Board a set of corporate governance guidelines; providing oversight of the corporate governance affairs of the Board and Committees of the Company; and assisting the Board in identifying and recruiting qualified candidates to serve as directors.
 The duties and responsibilities of the Governance and Recruitment Committee are set forth in the Committee's charter.